salt-extensions/saltext-vault/docs/ref/configuration.md

 Using cached pillar data only (refresh_pillar=False) might cause the policies to be out of sync.
-If there is no cached pillar data available for the minion, pillar templates will fail to render at all.
+If there is no cached pillar data available for the minion, pillar templates fail to render at all.

 If you use pillar values for templating policies and do not disable refreshing pillar data, make sure the relevant values are not sourced from Vault (ext_pillar, sdb) or from a pillar sls file that uses the vault execution/sdb module.
-Although this will often work when cached pillar data is available, if the master needs to compile the pillar data during policy rendering, all Vault modules will be broken to prevent an infinite loop.
+Although this often works when cached pillar data is available, if the master needs to compile the pillar data during policy rendering, all Vault modules are broken to prevent an infinite loop.
 :::

 ## Minion-only configuration